dqops/dqo/docs/checks/column/datatype/detected-datatype-in-text.md

 **Check description**

 Detects the data type of text values stored in the column.
 The sensor returns the code of the detected type of column data: 1 - integers, 2 - floats, 3 - dates, 4 - timestamps, 5 - booleans, 6 - strings, 7 - mixed data types.
 Raises a data quality issue when the detected data type does not match the expected data type.
-Stores the most recent row count for each month when the data quality check was evaluated.
+Stores the most recent check result for each month when the data quality check was evaluated.

 |Data quality check name|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|
 |----------|----------|----------|-----------------|-----------------|------------|